 This should then be followed by the value of the potential and its derivative at 100 equally spaced points along the distance between 0 and 1.
-If you run with NOSPLINE you do not need to provide derivative information.

 You can also include grids that are a function of more than one collective variable.
 For instance the following would be the input for an external potential acting on two torsional angles: